CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

- **PAR-25-140: In-Depth Phenotyping and Research Using IMPC-Generated Knockout Mouse Strains Exhibiting Embryonic or Perinatal Lethality or Subviability (R01 Clinical Trial Not Allowed)**
+# RFA-TR-25-002: Preclinical Proof of Concept Studies for Rare Diseases (R21 Clinical Trial Not Allowed)

 **March 31, 2025**